 Common OxyContin withdrawal symptoms include:

 Good news is that there are effective evidence-based treatments for OxyContin addiction.
-Here at Into Action Recovery Society, we offer detox services to help you get through the withdrawal process, as well as a residential and transitional program to help you build a strong recovery foundation.
+Here at Into Action Recovery, we offer a residential and transitional program to help you build a strong recovery foundation.

 We also offer Long Term Sober Living for those who need or want that extra time before moving back home.
 We take pride in offering individualized, customized programs that fit your unique needs and desires.
 You’ll be surrounded by addiction specialists who are knowledgeable and compassionate.
 You’ll have access to an individual counselor, group therapy, support groups, as well as time to simply focus on you.